 Missouri Recording Law Summary:

 Missouri recording law stipulates that it is a one party consent state.
-In Missouri, it is a criminal offense to use any device to record or share communications, whether they’re wire or oral, without the consent of all contributing parties.
-This means that in Missouri you are not legally allowed to record a wire or oral conversation you are taking part in unless you have the consent of at least one party.
+In Missouri, it is a criminal offense to use any device to record or share communications, whether they’re wire or oral, without the consent of at least one contributing party.
+This means that in Missouri you are not legally allowed to record a wire or oral conversation you are taking part in unless you have the consent of at least one party Mo.
+Ann.
+Stat. § 542.402(2)(3).

 This state does stipulate that electronic communications can be lawfully recorded or shared with the consent of at least one party, barring any criminal intentions.
 This applies to conversations where all contributing parties are using a cell phone, including text messages sent between cell phones.
 However, a Missouri appellate court determined that a conversation taking place where one party is using a cell phone and the other is using a regular wire phone is indeed protected under the wiretap law.
 Lee v.
 Lee, 967 S.W.2d 82 (Mo.
 Ct.
 App.
 1998).